lmalvins/base-ui-api-taf/README.md

 ## Overview
 To have better organization, the project follows the **Page Object Model (POM)** structure.
 This helps in separating test logic from UI actions, making the test automation framework easier to maintain and extend.

-- The `src` folder contains the `page-objects` directory, where pages and components are located.
+- The `src` folder contains a ui folder to separate from the api stuff, it contains the `page-objects` directory, where pages and components are located.
-- The `tests` folder includes a separate `ui` directory dedicated to test specification files only.
+- The `tests` folder also includes a separate `ui` directory dedicated to test ui specification files only.

 ## Page Organization and Component Breakdown
-1. **Exploratory Test Run**: An initial test run was conducted to familiarize with the application and its elements.
-2. **Identification of Pages and Components**: Based on the findings, and together with the requirements, the main pages and components were identified, and the corresponding elements were extracted.
+An initial test run was conducted to familiarize with the application and its elements.
+Based on the findings, and together with the requirements, the main pages and components were identified, and the corresponding elements were extracted.

 ### Organization Structure:
-- **Home Page**: Defined as `home-page`.
+- **Home Page**: Defined as `home-page.ts`.
-- **Plans Page**: Defined as `plans-page`, containing a `plan-details` component.
+- **Plans Page**: Defined as `plans-page.ts`, containing a `plan-details` component.
   - The `plan-details` component belongs to the `plans-page`.
   - Even though the URL changes when this component is active, it is categorized as a component rather than a page because other plans are still accessible in the DOM.
 This indicates a modular structure, where the component is a container within the parent page.

 ## Test File Structure
-The test structure is set up using `search-spec` files to describe the main functionalities to be tested.
+The test structure is set up using `search-spec.ts` file to describe the main functionalities to be tested.
 - A main `test.describe` With a high level test description.
 - A `test.beforeEach` to handle common prerequisites such as **cookie acceptance** and **notification handling**.
 - A `test` for the specific plan to check with its respectives `test.step`.